Taking It Slowly – Slow Swimming DefinedCourtesy of Stuart Hamilton, River Stour, Dedham, UK.

 “Lots of open water swimmers race for titles, medals, cash, awards, recognition and acclaim,” said Steven Munatones.

 “But most swimmers participate in these competitions that occur tens of thousands of time annually around the world.
 They swim simply for their own personal pleasure of casually swimming along the race course with many others and then enjoying the camaraderie of a mass participation event.
 Often a meal and lots of hearty conversation follow the swim.”

-Now Hamilton is formally organizing that experience via the Slow Swimming movement.
-He promotes open water swimming for the pure pleasure of experiencing the nature and the open bodies of water.
+Hamilton and his like-minded friends started to formally organize the enjoyable community experience via the Slow Swimming movement.
+He promotes open water swimming for the pure pleasure of experiencing the nature and the open bodies of water, usually meandering rivers.

 The idea of a Slow Swim and picnic started on the River Stour in Dedham on the Suffolk-Essex border in the UK in 2013.